Mother daughter dancing to radio music with coffee and pastries (cafe con pan).

 Tips for Setting Stress-Free Boundaries as Caregivers

 To avoid caregiver burnout especially during stressful times, we as caregivers must maintain our wits about us if we are to come out unscathed on the other side.
-It is important to have realistic expectations from the beginning because taking care of another person can be not just emotionally taxing but financially vexing as well.
+It is important to have realistic expectations from the beginning because taking care of another person can be not just emotionally taxing but financially taxing as well.

 After all, what we are striving for is quality of life in both patient and caregiver.
 We must remind ourselves that whether it is a spouse, a child, or another relative who is doing the care, they too have lives to live and issues to deal with.